adsanderson/gatsby-starter-netlify-cms/src/pages/blog/A_Critical_fix.md

 tags:
 - Web development
 - SVG
-description: or How I used critcal path CSS to help speed up loading
+description: 'or: How I used critcal path CSS to help speed up loading'
 ---

 A look into how I fixed an issue with a less than optimal optimisation, or how I got critical, phantomjs, SVGs and responsiveness to play together.